raumzeitlabor/rzl-homepage/CONTRIBUTING.md

 In case of questions, please talk to Else.

+### Previewing Pull Requests

+It is possible to preview pull requests on http://pr-PRNUMBER.rzl-homepage.raumzeitlabor.org.
+This only works if you have created the pull request from a local branch on the main repository (due to security requirements).
+Pull request previews are deleted after 14 days.
+Please make sure you delete the branch in the repository if it becomes obsolete, so that our repository does not mess up.

 ### Merging Changes

 Here's how we usually proceed to merge changes.
 To simplify interaction with